Bionic Commando (2009 video game): Development

 A comic book tie-in was written by Andy Diggle, with Colin Wilson providing the art.
 In the weeks leading up to the title's release, every Wednesday a new page was posted on the game's website.
 These single pages were collected in a thirty-five page comic, which was offered as a bonus for pre-ordering the title.
 After the game's release, a monthly comic was published by Devil's Due Publishing.
 Players can also use a code found in Bionic Commando: Rearmed to unlock a skin of "RAD" Spencer from the original game with short red hair, green blazer and converse like shoes.
 A similar unlock, the 'Prototype Weapon,' was also available via BCR.

 Capcom's Keiji Inafune described the working relationship with Grin as "messed up", a situation which had arisen in previous instances of collaborations between Japanese and western developers.
 Similarly Capcom president Haruhiro Tsujimoto stated: "Our experience with Bionic Commando has demonstrated the difficulty of outsourcing the development of new title to overseas companies".

 Audio

 The soundtrack for the game was generally well received.
 Kotaku described it as "suitably epic as well, with classic Bionic Commando music remixed into the sort of score you'd expect from a big-budget action flick."
-Also available is the single rock and roll remix, "The Bionic Jam", created by artist vertexguy (Chris Kline).
+Also available is the single metal remix, "The Bionic Jam", created by artist vertexguy (Chris Kline).
 This appeared as a bonus track in the first mission, playing on a radio sitting on top a desk.